How to Kill Grass Permanently and Start Over (or Not)

 A good rule of thumb is: If your lawn is 50 percent or more bare ground and weeds, it's best to kill off the entire lawn and replace it with a new one.

-Killing your entire lawn will get rid of everything grassy, broadleaf weeds, off type lawn grasses, and the few strands of grass you have left.
+Killing your entire lawn will get rid of everything grassy, broadleaf weeds, all the moss, off type lawn grasses, and the few strands of grass you have left.
 But after killing your entire lawn, what remains is a blank canvas ready for a new weed free lawn.

 It's uneven and waterlogged and I want to resolve these issues